4 min read

 "Well, I was considering it, so Ron invited me to come for a tour.
 I came in the west door where the admin offices are, and Ron showed me the dining room, the medical clinic, the counseling offices, and then he said, 'And this is the day room.'
 I peeked in, and..."

 Jody stopped and excused herself.
-When she came back, she addressed the whole room, "When I saw all of you and all of you are trying to do something with your life, how could I not do something?
-It would have to be a pretty hard-hearted person who could just do nothing.
+When she came back, she addressed the whole room, "When I saw all of you who are trying to do something with your life, how could I not do something?"

 "Wasn't it Jesus who said, 'Who is my brother?'
 Well...these are my brothers."